-His wife, Karen, retorts, “Every time we went to a family gathering, someone would say, ‘Gosh, Chris looks thin; Karen, you’re not looking after your husband!’
-Or if his parents came over and I wasn’t home from work, there were murmurs of ‘these modern women never have time to run their homes properly’.”
+His wife, Karen, retorts, “Every time we went to a family gathering, someone would say, “Gosh, Chris looks thin; Karen, you’re not looking after your husband!”
+Or if his parents came over and I wasn’t home from work, there were murmurs about how modern women never have time to run their homes properly.”

 We’re not in the Middle Ages anymore, but some things haven’t changed.
 The roles we occupy in marriage remain the same.
 The man is the head of the household, the woman is the nurturing homemaker.
 So, is marriage worth it for a woman?
 Is marriage worth it for a man?
 Make more money, squeeze out two kids, then we’ll tell you!

-3. Inability to escape toxic relationship or family
+3. Inability to escape toxic relationships or family

 “My husband and my in-laws verbally abused me because I couldn’t have kids,” says Gina.
 “I wasn’t working at the time, and I’d always been taught that you stick your marriage out, no matter how bad things get.
 I stayed for years in that toxic relationship and it destroyed my self-confidence.
 It made me wonder every day, ‘Is my marriage worth it?’”